Cosserat micropolar and couple-stress elasticity models of flexomagnetism at finite deformations: The flexomagnetic postulate

 and the rotated total double-stress tensor

 as well as their non-rotated counterparts

 Accordingly, the coupled boundary value problem reads

-In general, prescribing a physically consistent normal component of the magnetic induction $\tbmag_\mathrm{n}$ on the boundary is not trivial without prior knowledge of the solution.
-Prescribing it to zero is akin to magnetic insulation and can be done under the assumption that magnetic field lines are tangent to the boundary, while still respecting the fundamental concept of no magnetic monopoles.
-The more common alternative is to embed the object of interest within a surrounding region of free space and impose zero boundary conditions at the outer edge of this region, which must be placed sufficiently far from the physical object.
+In general, prescribing a physically consistent normal component of the magnetic induction $\mathfrak{b}_\mathrm{n}$ on the boundary is not trivial without prior knowledge of the solution.
+Prescribing it to zero is akin to magnetic insulation and can be done under the assumption that magnetic field lines are tangent to the boundary, while still respecting the fundamental concept of no magnetic monopoles. \AS{Thus,} the more common alternative is to embed the object of interest within a surrounding region of free space \AS{$\Vol \subset \Vol_0 \approx \R^3$} and impose zero boundary conditions \AS{$\mathfrak{b}_\mathrm{n} = 0$} at the outer edge of this region \AS{$\partial \Vol_0$}, which must be sufficiently far from the physical object \AS{$\Vol$}.
+In such a scenario, the complete domain is composed of multiple intersecting volumes, making the treatment of interfaces critical.
+For example, let the domain be composed of two intersecting volumes $\Vol = \Vol_1 \cup \Vol_2$ with the common interface $\Xi = \Vol_1 \cap \Vol_2$ and boundary $\partial\Vol = \{\partial \Vol_1 \cup \partial \Vol_2\} \setminus \Xi$, then by the fact that $\di \tbmag = 0$ holds everywhere we get